-The first benefit of eCommerce automation becomes apparent once you answer the most basic question: what exactly is it?
+The first benefit of eCommerce automation becomes clear once you answer the question: what is it?

-When your business is young and your team is small, it’s important for employees to get first-hand experience with the details of your business model.
+When your business is young, and your team is small, employees need first-hand experience with the details of your business model.
 Once you grow, you’ll find your team becoming bored with the tedious work on their table.

-Employees will go on autopilot if they have to constantly perform the same task, making it difficult to be thorough.
-Likewise, with automation, you don’t put the onus on your employees to constantly be making decisions in the office or warehouse.
+Employees will go on autopilot if they keep having to perform the same task.
+Autopilot makes it difficult to be thorough.
+Likewise, with automation, employees are freed from constant small decisions in the office or warehouse.

-The only challenge is finding a way to seamlessly integrate the new software into your business process and get the rest of your team on board.
+Your main challenge?
+Find a way to seamlessly integrate the new software into your business process and get the rest of your team on board.
 You will still need employees to work in tandem with the automation software.
 Some tasks can be automated totally, some partially, and some will still demand human oversight.

-Imagine you hire the most capable, gifted employee.
-They come to work eager to learn and help you grow your business, but before they get so bogged down in low-skilled, essential tasks that they have no time and energy to flex their creative muscles.
+Imagine a situation: you hire a capable, gifted employee.
+They come to work eager to learn and help you grow your business.
+Shortly, they get bogged down in mundane tasks.
+They have no time and energy to flex the creative muscles you hired them for.

-When you have humans doing work that software could do, you end up leaving a lot of money and untapped potential on the table.
+Do you have humans doing work that software could do?
+You are leaving a lot of money and untapped potential on the table.

 A great example of this is customer support.
 Not all functions are created equal.
-Some customer service tasks don’t benefit much from human touch – an artificial intelligence chatbot can greet a customer and categorize their query about as well as an employee can.
+Some customer service tasks don’t benefit much from a human touch.
+For example, a chatbot can greet a customer and categorise their query about as well as an employee can.
 The chatbot can answer immediately, no matter the time of day or the workload.

-Cutting those tasks out of the customer service workload can free up time and bandwidth for aspects of the job that call for emotional intelligence and precision of a human.
+Cutting those jobs out of the customer service workload can free up time and bandwidth.
+Employees can focus on questions requiring a particular answer, creativity or emotional intelligence.
 With automation, fewer employees can tend to more customers.
 They can even increase attention on customers with complex asks, strengthening your brand image.

-One of the best uses of automation in eCommerce is with using inventory management software.
-When you use a platform that can automate your commerce operations, you essentially invest in a one-stop-shop for tracking inventory across selling channels including marketplaces.
+One of the best uses of automation in eCommerce is inventory management software.
+When you use a platform that can automate your commerce operations, you get a one-stop-shop.
+You can then track inventory across sales channels and marketplaces.

-The benefits of using automation for your inventory management process are immense.
-According to eCommerce trends based on research from Linnworks, almost half of customers will sacrifice cost savings for convenience and more specifically, 62 percent of customers say they are more likely to stay loyal to a company that is honest about shipping and delivery.
+The benefits of automating your inventory management processes are immense.
+According to research from Linnworks, almost half of customers will trade savings for convenience.
+Sixty-two per cent of customers are more likely to stay loyal to a company that is honest about shipping and delivery.

 The Future of Omnichannel & Inventory Management [Webinar with Linnworks]

-With that in mind, it’s becoming critical to find ways to make your customer experience more convenient and transparent, which is much easier when you can trace stock and provide accurate tracking information.
+With that in mind, it’s becoming critical to make your customer experience easy and transparent.
+This is easier when you can trace stock and provide accurate tracking information.

-Even if you take human error and bandwidth out of the equation, there is always going to be a substantial delay between the moment data is collected and the moment your employees can articulate the takeaways.
+Even if you take human error and bandwidth out of the equation, there will always be a substantial delay.
+It takes time between data collection and the moment when your employees can articulate the takeaways.

-The same is true for inventory management.
-No matter what channel a sale is taking place on, inventory management software will give you a centralized dashboard where you can view stock records, data and insights for orders as soon as they are processed.
-This helps you make forecasting decisions and make important business decisions without delay.
+The same is valid for inventory management.
+No matter what channel a sale takes place on, inventory management software will give you a centralised dashboard.
+Here, you can view stock records, data and insights for orders as soon as they are processed.
+This helps you forecast and make critical business decisions without delay.

-So what does automated personalization look like?
-First and foremost, the software can help you segment your customers based on important demographic and shopping history data.
-Then you can design marketing campaigns or emails for specific customers around that data.
+So, what does automated personalisation look like?
+First and foremost, the software can segment your customers based on demographic data and shopping history.
+Then, you can use these to design campaigns or emails for specific customers.

-You can see how long it takes products to get to customers, on average, and see if there are shipping delays in any of your selling channels.
+You can see how long it takes products to get to customers.
+You can also see if there are shipping delays in any of your channels.

 You can assess turnover to set your stock.
 Return rates, retention rates and satisfaction levels all give insight into customers’ thinking.
-Some of these might be too tedious to collect without software, but with software, these can be tapped to enhance your business in an instant.
+Some of these might be tedious to collect without software.
+With software, you can tap into them and enhance your business in an instant.

-Whatever business process you automate, it is likely you’ll avoid a handful of obstacles.
+Whatever business process you automate, you’ll likely avoid a handful of obstacles.

-Inventory management software, for example, is especially useful for targeting the parts of the process that waste money or frustrate customers.
-When you have a simple means of tracking your stock, you are much less likely to fall short of customer expectations with a stock out or fail to optimize your supply through overstocking or underselling.
+For example, inventory management software helps streamline processes.
+Particularly those that waste money or frustrate customers.
+Do you have a simple means of tracking your stock?
+You are much less likely to fall short of customer expectations.
+You can avoid stock level depletion.
+The risk of failure to optimise your supply through overstocking or underselling is also lowered.

-Cutting costs, better utilizing human resources, more effectively using data, improving your inventory management and order fulfillment, forming stronger and more personal relationships with your customers – what do all these benefits have in common?
-They all make way for a smoother business process and potential improvements to all elements of your business.
+Stronger and more personal relationships with your customers.
+What do these benefits have in common?
+They make way for a smoother process and potential improvements to all of your business.

-More importantly, all the benefits complement each other and none of them exist in a vacuum; once you see improvements in one area, it frees up space for better productivity and efficiency in others.
+More importantly, all the benefits complement each other.
+None of them exists in a vacuum.
+Once you see improvements in one area, it allows for increased productivity and efficiency in others.
 Start your automation journey with Magecloud today, and reap the results tomorrow.